William Peel (1788 - 1867)

 Crag Cottage was bequeathed to her daughter Isabella Stancliffe.

 From 1905 to 1917 the Stancliffe family occupied Crag Cottage.
 Isabella's sons Henry & Charles were registered there from 1919 on.
 Her two surviving unmarried daughters, Ethel and Mary, were probably also there.
 By 1930, Charles had moved to 7 Cowling Road, while Ethel, Mary, Henry and Isabella remained at No 70.
 They were still there in 1935.

-Isabella died in 1937 and left Crag Cottage to her son Charles Stancliffe [probably - probate was granted jointly to Walter Harris, husband of her daughter Gertrude and Charles].
+Isabella died in 1937 and left Crag Cottage to her son Charles Stancliffe [probably - probate was granted jointly to Walter Harris, husband of her daughter Gertrude, and to Charles].

 Charles did not live at Crag Cottage and may have let it to Ethel, Mary and Henry, who were registered there in 1940, 1945 and 1948.
 Henry disappeared from the record after 1948.
 From 1949 to 1962 Ethel and Mary occupied No 70.
 The last 5 or 6 years of their residence would not have been pleasant - Shipley Urban District Council obtained a Slum Clearance Order for Briggate in 1955 and probably began demolition the following year: much of the southern part of Windhill Crag would have resembled a bomb site.

 In the north the Wesleyan Mission closed its doors in December 1961; its sale to the council was concluded in 1963 and it was probably demolished shortly afterwards.